dymmond/lilya/docs/en/docs/lifespan.md

 The lifespan parameter of Lilya takes an **async context manager** which means we can ass our new `lifespan` async context manager directly to it.

+!!!
+Tip
+    When initialising a lifespan via settings, **you need to make sure its an `@asynccontextmanager`** and not only a function itself.
+Internally Lilya will know what to do.

 ## Curiosity about async context managers